-Initially we make use of the 18 smaller, local reservoirs.
-When the storage level in these reservoirs drops to a certain level, we make use of our large, strategic reservoirs, Colliford, Roadford and Wimbleball.
+Initially we make use of the 17 smaller, local reservoirs.
+When the storage level in these reservoirs drops to a certain level, we make use of the large, strategic reservoirs, Colliford, Roadford and Wimbleball.

 By using the network of pipes we are able to move water around to balance dry periods in one part of the region with wetter periods in another.
 We are also able to pump water from rivers into our reservoirs, rather than waiting for them to refill naturally.

 Since 1996 (the last year the South West Water region had water restrictions):